JaideepPrasad/Data-Science/Image Processing/Image Processing Forensics/README.md

 ![image](https://github.com/JaideepPrasad/Data-Science/blob/main/Image%20Processing/Image%20Processing%20Forensics/images/Capture.PNG?raw=true)<br >

 We want to get rid of all the white stars other than the center one.
-You can image the magnitude graph as a graph with 2 perpendicular axis going though the middle of the graph.
+You can image the magnitude graph as a graph with 2 perpendicular axes going through the middle of the graph.
 We want to save the center star as that is the DC component of our image.
 Filtering out the stars results in our new magnitude graph.<br >

 ![image](https://github.com/JaideepPrasad/Data-Science/blob/main/Image%20Processing/Image%20Processing%20Forensics/images/Capture1.PNG?raw=true)<br >

-At this point we dealt with the noise in the image so we do an inverse fourier transform to get back to the real domain.
+At this point we dealt with the noise in the image, so we do an inverse fourier transform to get back to the real domain.
 Our current image looks faded so we will play with the contrast.
-We try gamma and log exposure functions to darken the image and find out that log was not helpful but gamma was.
+We try gamma and log exposure functions to darken the image and find out that log was not helpful, but gamma was.
   - left image: current image
   - middle image: gamma correction
   - right image: log correction